The Masonic Grand Lodge of the Order of Illuminati for Germany

 Within the Illuminati Order both Lodges of St. John and St. Andrew could be founded.
 The right to found Lodges according to the Scottish Rite is supported by a warrant which had been transferred to Weishaupt during his residence in Regensburg, on 19th November 1786, by the ‘Prince of the Rosy Cross’ Louis Gabriel Lebauche from Bazeille near Sedan.

-On the basis of this warrant, the German Freemasonic Grand Lodge of the Illuminati Order was established at Berlin in 1900; the Berlin lodge was called ‘St. Johannisloge Ludwig’ [Ludwig Craft Lodge] in the Orient of Berlin, which was later joined by the ‘Phoenix’ Craft Lodge in the Orient of Hamburg.
+On the basis of this warrant, the German Masonic Grand Lodge of the Illuminati Order was established at Berlin in 1900; the Berlin lodge was called ‘St. Johannisloge Ludwig’ [Ludwig Craft Lodge] in the Orient of Berlin, which was later joined by the ‘Phoenix’ Craft Lodge in the Orient of Hamburg.

 The general statutes of this Grand Lodge for Germany were modelled after those of the English Grand Lodge.
 Besides these statutes, each Craft lodge had its own laws.